 H = T x 0.5

 That says that heads come up as one-half of tosses.
-That assertion, that equation, is the one that we just said everyone knows is true; but we also said that everyone understands that it asserts something that is the long-term result of many trials— and that the more trials, the more nearly exact its results are, and correspondingly the fewer trials, the larger we expect the differences between its predictions and real-world results to be.
+That assertion, that equation, is the one that we just said everyone knows is true; but we also said that everyone understands that it asserts something that is the long-term result of many trials— and that the more trials, the more nearly exact its results are, and correspondingly the fewer trials, the larger we expect the differences between its predictions and real-world results would be.

 That is what a “probabilistic” equation is.
 No one is going to toss a coin 162 times, get 77 heads (or 84 heads) and announce that this heads-from-tosses equation is all a lot of hooey.
 But if a games-won equation says a given ball club is “a .500 club” and they win 77 or 84 games, some people will say that that equation is all just hooey.
 Obviously, we need some sort of yardstick to decide whether real-world results differ from what a probabilistic equation predicts by so much as to seriously question its validity, or whether they support the claim that it is “correct”.